 The young shoots of pokeweed, the pods of milkweeds and even Japanese knotweed, available in spring and early summer, can be steamed or sautéed.
-The big, sweet, crisp runners that branch out from the bases of Jerusalem artichokes in autumn or the tubers from the roots of arrowhead (duck potatoes) can be roasted or boiled, and pies can be made from strawberry knotweed.
-The hearts of the stalks of cattails, if picked in spring, may be cooked like zucchini.
+The big, sweet, crisp runners that branch out from the bases of Jerusalem artichokes (pictured at the top) in autumn or the tubers from the roots of arrowhead (duck potatoes) can be roasted or boiled, and pies can be made from strawberry knotweed.
+The hearts of the stalks of cattails (pictured above), if picked in spring, may be cooked like zucchini.
 The roots of burdock, a rhubarb look-alike, taste like artichokes.
 Bright orange chanterelle mushrooms make tasty pies.

 Parts of sweetgum, wrinkled rose, white pin and shagbark hickory can be sweetened and made in to candy.